-Note to permanent/long-term tenants: When you renew your registration (or documentation) and insurance, it is your responsibility to make sure we have a current copy each year on file here in the office.
+It is your responsibility each year to provide or ensure that we have current registration (or documentation) and insurance to keep on file here in the office.
 Some insurance agencies will send your policy automatically, but it is still your responsibility to ensure that we receive it.
 This also helps us to make sure we always have current owner information.
-If you are thinking of transferring ownership of your boat, you must notify us, as you are still responsible for the slip until your lease is over.
+If you transfer ownership of your boat you must notify us, as you are still responsible for the slip until your lease is over.

 SAMPLE DMV BOAT REGISTRATION – not the title